ossu/computer-science/README.md

 ## Electives

-Some of these courses are offered less frequently, but are encouraged whenever they are available.
+Some of these courses are offered less frequently, but you are encouraged to take them whenever they are available if you're interested.
 Compilers is recommended to any student who took a strong interest in the Programming Languages courses.
+Natural Language Processing is recommended to anyone who thinks they want to specialize in machine learning, artificial intelligence, etc. Cryptography is recommended to anyone who wants to learn more about zero knowledge systems and other advanced topics in cryptography.

 Courses | Duration | Effort | Prerequisites
 :-- | :--: | :--: | :--: